meanwise-eng/meanwise-server/docs/auth.md

 * **Logic:**

-	Create user with username/email, store the access token, generate auth token and send a verification email
+	Create user with username/email, store the access token, generate auth token and send a verification email.
+Also checks if the user with same email id exists or not, if does then it would send a failure message and redirects back to signup page.

 * **Response:**